IG Live Q&A with CannaCon

 You never make that same connection with people even if you do get people into your booth.
 It’s not the same as being able to see them in person and then maybe go to the afterparty and talk to them there.

-It’s all networking.
-Especially because plenty of people in the industry have a product that it really helps to be able to see it in person.
-It’s hard to translate that there.
-I was ready to do video calls for people in the booth and it was just hard.
+It’s all networking, especially because plenty of people in the industry have a product that it really helps to see it in person.
+It’s hard to translate that.
+I was ready to do video calls for people in the booth, and it was hard.
 But we’re back and ready to go.

 Thankfully.
-Hopefully, that’ll be the last time we have to do that and we’ll just be back to all in-person from here on out.
-It was hard on the side of the running thing too because, on our end, we had so many moving parts going on trying to make sure the seminars were going on time and trying to make sure that ticketed people were getting into where they need to go.
-And answering questions from them and answering questions from exhibitors.
+Hopefully that’ll be the last time we have to do that, and we’ll be back to all in-person from here on out.
+It was hard on the side of the running things too because on our end, we had so many moving parts going to make sure the seminars were on time and trying to make sure ticketed people were getting where they need to go.
+And answering questions from them and from exhibitors.
 The whole thing was hard because we are such a small team.
 It’ll be better from here on out.

-We think so too because people are chomping at the bit to interact so we’re expecting the afterparties to be a really fun time because people haven’t been to a party in a year.
-People haven’t thrown parties in a year.
+We think so too because people are chomping at the bit to interact.
+We’re expecting the after parties to be a really fun time because people haven’t been to a party in a year.
 We have high hopes for the rest of the year.
 For 2022, it’s going to be a good one.
 We should be back to business.

 I think so too, and as more and more of these states are legalizing, it’s just going to keep growing.

-What do you think the next big state is going to be?
+What do you think the next big state will be?

-I think if Mississippi can get over this little hump that they’re having right now, the way that they’ve written their bills for licensing is similar to the way Oklahoma has written their licensing laws so I think once they can get things actually rolling out there and get licensing going on, I think Mississippi might be a really good one.
-[Angela initially stated “Missouri” but later corrected to Mississippi].
+I think if Mississippi can get over this little hump that they’re having right now, the way that they’ve written their bills for licensing is similar to the way Oklahoma has written their licensing laws.
+So I think once they can get things actually rolling out there and get licensing going on, I think Mississippi might be a really good one.

 We’re doing Biloxi!

-We’re really hoping that that’s going to be a lot like Oklahoma because they’ve been very lenient in their licensing, and I look at them because we do go to all these states and we have to learn what the regulations are.
-I think Oklahoma now is starting to implement some more regulations which I think is good.
-But, I think that the way they allowed anyone to kind of get into the game in Oklahoma is the way that everybody should do it.
-You’ve got big companies – my other son works in in Oklahoma and he works for Curaleaf which is a huge company – and they are doing well here.
-But you also have plenty of other mom and pop facilities that are growing and selling and they’re doing well here too because Oklahoma made it feasible for anybody to kind of get into the game and do what they wanted to do.
+We’re really hoping it’s going to be a lot like Oklahoma because they’ve been very lenient in their licensing, and I look at them because we go to all these states and we have to learn what the regulations are.
+I think Oklahoma now is starting to implement some more regulations, which I think is good.
+But, I think that the way they allowed anyone to get into the game in Oklahoma is the way that everybody should do it.
+You’ve got big companies — my other son works in in Oklahoma and for Curaleaf, which is a huge company — and they are doing well here.
+But you also have plenty of other mom and pop facilities that are growing and selling, and they’re doing well here too because Oklahoma made it feasible for anybody to kind of get into the game and do what they wanted to do.